lala-data/cmustudent-repository/govtdebt.md

 # Time series chart
 > *Below chart publishes all the Debt-GDP ratio for all the countries for the period of 1995-2018 on a Time series fashion.
 This is similar to Grid of line chart*
 <div class="flourish-embed flourish-chart" data-src="visualisation/3749252" data-url="https://flo.uri.sh/visualisation/3749252/embed" aria-label=""><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+# Explanation
+Tried different visualizations in flourish.
+The dataset which is used is more of timeseries and has multiple countries.
+So the visualizations had to be in Grid format providing the overall picture across different countries.I tried Pie chart eventhought it did not seem to be a right fit.
+As expected output was very bad.

+Grid of Line charts and Columnar chart provided better visualization fom my perspective.
+I also like scatter plot with slider.
+It gave me perspective on how the coutries are doing every year.